 This part is going to depend on your personal needs.
 However, most diets recommend avoiding foods that could contribute to inflammation or an immune response.
 As an autoimmune disease, some suggest following the autoimmune protocol diet.
 This phased elimination diet closely resembles a paleo diet and removes potentially problematic foods like grains, dairy, added sugar, coffee, legumes, eggs, alcohol and food additives.

 Even if you don’t follow the autoimmune protocol diet, you might come across advice to specifically remove gluten and grains from the diet.
 Those with Hashimoto’s have a higher likelihood of celiac disease, in which case a gluten-free diet is necessary.
 While you may not need to avoid gluten if you don’t have celiac, some people report feeling better after following a gluten-free or even a grain-free diet.
 Similarly, many with Hashimoto’s may also be lactose intolerant, so avoiding dairy would be helpful in this case.

-Goitrogens should be limited and avoided in the diet.
-These substances are found in cruciferous vegetables (cabbage, kale, cauliflower, broccoli, Brussels sprouts), soy, cassava, and sweet potatoes, and interfere with thyroid hormone production.
+Goitrogens should be limited and avoided in the diet as well.
+These substances are found in cruciferous vegetables (cabbage, kale, cauliflower, broccoli, Brussels sprouts), soy, cassava and sweet potatoes, and interfere with thyroid hormone production.
 Goitrogens in these foods can also contribute to the development of goiters.
-A goiter is enlargement of the thyroid gland due to increased levels of TSH (which stimulate growth of the thyroid gland).
+A goiter is an enlargement of the thyroid gland due to increased levels of TSH (which stimulate growth of the thyroid gland).